Memories & Reflections

 My Politics

-• Children who don't get a good start in life are unlikely to make up for it later.
-Again, to assure our future prosperous society, we should provide Early Childhood Education as a matter of right.
-This would definitely not be a baby-sitting service but a means to prepare pre-school children for a head start on a lifetime of learning.
+- Children who don't get a good start in life are unlikely to make up for it later.
+To assure a prosperous society, we should provide Early Childhood Education as a matter of right.
+This would not be a baby-sitting service but a means to prepare pre-school children for a lifetime of learning.
 Well-trained specialist teachers are essential.

-• Every young person, probably at age 18 or 19, should spend a year or maybe two in community service.
-Those not qualified by temperament or education to perform this duty could spend their time in the military or something comparable.
+- Every young person, probably at age 18 or 19, should spend a year or maybe two in community service.
+Those not qualified by temperament or lack of education could spend their time in the military or something comparable.
 During the service, the young people would be paid a subsistence wage.
-Those attending post secondary education and with satisfactory marks would be allowed to delay their service until leaving school.
-Maybe some, such as physicians and teachers, could do their community service in the North or other under-served areas in Canada or even in Third World countries.
+Those attending post secondary education and with satisfactory marks would be allowed to delay their service until leaving post-secondary school.
+Possibly some, such as physicians, teachers, engineers, etc, could do their community service in the our North or other under-served areas in Canada or in Third World countries.

-• According to Statistics Canada's 2006 census on income and earnings, the richest fifth of Canadians' income grew 16.4% between 1980 and 2005 while the poorest fifth of the population saw earnings tumble 20.6% over the same 25-year period.
-Earnings among people in the middle income bracket stagnated.
+- According to Statistics Canada, the richest fifth of Canadians' after-tax income grows substantially.
+The poorest fifth of the population's earnings stagnate, as do those of the middle three fifths over the same period.
 It seems we live in a "trickle-up" society.

-• A few of Canada's First Nations peoples take advantage of a post-secondary education (paid for by the federal government) and move up the ladder of economic success.
+- A few Canada's First Nations peoples take advantage of a post-secondary education (paid by the federal government) and move up the ladder of economic success.
 But they are a tiny minority.
 There are some 2,200 reserves across Canada.
-Most are in despicable shape.
-Providing high quality Early Childhood Education plus support for parents struggling with social problems would, in my view, bring positive change over time.
-What is clear is that continuing to do what we're doing won't help any more in the future than it has in the past.
+Most are in desbicable shape and are in remote locations.
+Providing high quality Early Childhood Education plus support for parents struggling with social conditions would, in my view, bring positive change over time.
+What is clear is that continuing what we've been doing won't accomplish any more in the future than it has in the past.

-• Measuring our prosperity or lack thereof based on annual GDP is inaccurate at best.
-Money spent on gambling, golf club membership, cigarettes, liquor, and second or third homes, for example, is not an accurate measure of our general well-being.
-In one of the richest countries of the world, the very poorest are getting poorer.
-Over 2 million children are living in poverty.
+- Measuring our prosperity based on annual GDP (gross domestic product) is inaccurate at best.
+Money spent on gambling, golf club membership, cigarettes, liquor, and second or third homes, etc., are not an accurate measure of our general well-being.
+In one of the richest countries of the world over 2 million children live in poverty.
 GDP takes no account of that.

-• Criminal activities in Canada net them multi billions of dollars.
+- Criminal activities in Canada are reported to net them multi billions of dollars per year.
 No income tax!
-This is a good reason to increase consumption (GST) taxes and to lower income taxes accordingly.
+This is one possible reason to increase consumption (GST) taxes and to lower income taxes, at least for the bottom 80%, accordingly.

-• The Canadian Federation of Municipalities estimates that the cost of maintaining, repairing and replacing Canada's municipal infrastructure has reached $123 billion.
-The organization breaks down this infrastructure deficit figure as follows: water and waste water systems (a $31 billion deficit), transportation ($21.7 billion), transit ($22.8 billion), solid-waste management ($7.7 billion) and community, recreational, cultural and social infrastructure ($40.2 billion).
-How are we going to take care of this?
+- The Canadian Federation of Municipalities estimates that the cost of maintaining, repairing and replacing Canada's municipal infrastructures has reached $123 billion.
+The organization breaks down this infrastructure deficit figure as: water and waste water systems $31 billion, transportation $21.7 billion, transit $22.8 billion, solid-waste management $7.7 billion and community, recreational, cultural and social infrastructure $40.2 billion.
+How long are we going to let this grow?

-• Addicts, as well as the mentally ill, need to be treated, not criminalized.
+- Addicts, as well as the mentally ill, need to be treated, not incarcerated

 When we won't need human workers

-The logical end is more robots and more sophisticated robots.
-The Japanese are already working on them.
-Even very rich people have few servants any more.
-Fifty years ago John Kenneth Galbraith wrote The Affluent Society where he raised the basic question "For eons we supported the idle rich.
+Seventy years ago John Kenneth Galbraith wrote The Affluent Society.
+He raised the basic statement: "For eons we supported the idle rich.
 Now we'll have to support the idle poor."
-But with increases in productivity, i.e. increases in overall wealth, must so many people be poor?